CyberFlameGO/svnpython/Doc/library/gettext.rst

 .. function:: install(domain[, localedir[, unicode [, codeset[, names]]]])

-   This installs the function :func:`_` in Python's builtins namespace, based on *domain*, *localedir*, and *codeset* which are passed to the function :func:`translation`.
-The *unicode* flag is passed to the resulting translation object's :meth:`~NullTranslations.install` method.
+   This installs the function :func:`_` in Python's builtin namespace, based on *domain*, *localedir*, and *codeset* which are passed to the function :func:`translation`.
+The *unicode* flag is passed to the resulting translation object's :meth:`install` method.

-   For the *names* parameter, please see the description of the translation object's :meth:`~NullTranslations.install` method.
+   For the *names* parameter, please see the description of the translation object's :meth:`install` method.

    As seen below, you usually mark the strings in your application that are candidates for translation, by wrapping them in a call to the :func:`_`